mriyas/CurrencyLayer/README.md

 # CurrencyLayer

-It is a sample application to demonstrate the usage of the following
+It is a sample application that allows a user view exchange rates for any given currency.
+I have used the following components to buid the app.

 - Retrofit API
 - MVVM
 - Room